Albdog/PaSELLubong/README.md

 # BlueHacks 2018 (Team ???)

-This is the repository for the BlueHacks submission for "Team ???" composed of Joaquin Jacinto, Miguel Habana, and Arvin Parungao.
+This is the repository for the BlueHacks submission for "Team ???".

+Team ???:
+- Joaquin Jacinto
+- Miguel Habana
+- Arvin Parungao

 # About PaSELLubong